-- · Notebook and pen. - Your laptop, if you wish (though this is completely not necessary, as we have large numbers of them see note in Technical Equipment section). - Summer hiking gear such as boots, socks, mini-rucsacs etc. - Italian plug converters if you want to plug anything in (we have some spare but probably not for all countries).
+- The slides for your talk if you intend to give one see later section for supported formats. - Your laptop, if you wish (though this is completely not necessary, as we have large numbers of them see note in Technical Equipment section).
+That said our official laptops mostly bought years ago when MDT still had a budget are now starting to die.
+We have lost five of them to electronic failures in the last couple of years and we can longer replace them.
+So if you have old laptops you would like to donate to the Institute these would be very welcome (and would be particularly useful for the associated QMC summer schools). - Summer hiking gear such as boots, socks, little rucsacs, sunhats etc. - Italian plug converters if you want to plug anything in (we have some spare but donations of these are gratefully accepted).
 Our sockets mostly have two round pins (with an optional third one between them).
 There are two types of thin prongs on European adaptors.
 You want the thinner of the two.
-Just to confuse things, there are also lots of English plug sockets into which English equipment can be plugged directly (including the majority of those in the lecture hall). - Some Euros for spending in restaurants and shops (mininum 25 Euros per day).
+Just to confuse things, there are also lots of totally incompatible English plug sockets into which English equipment can be plugged directly. - Some Euros for spending in restaurants and shops (mininum 25 Euros per day).
 Please note that there is no cash machine within walking distance of the Institute, and although we might pass them from time to time on our afternoon trips, large numbers of people getting money out can cause considerable delays.
 There is a cash machine in Pisa airport to your left as you emerge into the arrivals hall (look under the escalator leading to the upper level).
 Go up the escalator to find an alternative cash machine if that one isn't working.
-A few years ago a cash machine was in fact setup in Fabbriche di Vallico a few kilometres away from the Institute, and it now usually works this is where you should go if you run out of cash during the week (if you can't find it, find a local and say 'Bancomat?'). - People who intend to visit caves or canyons (most of you I hope) should bring some clothes/shoes that you don't mind getting wet. - Climbing/caving equipment (harness, boots, helmet, via ferrata 'absorber', head torch) if you intend to take part in such activities and already have some (don't buy them just for this trip).
-We have a fair amount of gear we can lend but not enough for everyone. - Sunscreen.
-It is likely to be quite hot in the first week of August, but note that because we are in the mountains occasional afternoon rain showers or even rain storms are not unknown.

-- A towel - Light sleeping bag (if you intend to sleep in the Bedouin tent). - Hay fever tablets.
-Some students who have lived in darkened basements in huge cities most of their lives sometimes have difficulty with pollen when they come to live in the countryside. - Swimming costume (if you want to go swimming). - Earplugs if you are sharing a room to avoid being disturbed by snoring people.
+A few years ago a cash machine was in fact setup in Fabbriche di Vallico a few kilometres away from the Institute, and it now usually works this is where you should go if you run out of cash during the week (if you can't find it, find a local and say 'Bancomat?'). - People who intend to visit caves or canyons should bring some clothes and old shoes that you don't mind getting wet. - Climbing/caving equipment (harness, boots, helmet, via ferrata 'absorber', head torch) if you intend to take part in such activities and already have some (don't buy them just for this trip).
+We have a fair amount of gear we can lend but not enough for everyone. - Light sleeping bag and a torch (if you intend to sleep in the Bedouin tent). - Hay fever tablets.
+Some people who have lived in darkened basements in huge cities most of their lives sometimes have difficulty with pollen when they come to live in the countryside. - A musical instrument, if you can play a portable one.
+See Section 15. - Sunscreen.
+It is likely to be quite hot in the first week of August, but note that because we are in the mountains occasional afternoon rain showers are not unknown. - A towel - Swimming costume (if you wish to go swimming). - Earplugs if you are sharing a room to avoid being disturbed by snoring people.

-In the tradition of events at this venue, you might also optionally like to bring
+In the tradition of earlier workshops, you might also optionally like to bring